Rare 'super blue blood moon' dazzles sky gazers

 (CNN)Sky gazers across the world were treated Wednesday to a rare celestial convergence dubbed a "super blue blood moon."

-The cosmic event -- a combination of lunar eclipse, blood moon and super moon -- will be visible in the western hemisphere for the first time in 152 years.
+The cosmic event -- a combination of lunar eclipse, blood moon and super moon -- was visible in the western hemisphere for the first time in 152 years.

 People in Australia, Asia and parts of Russia were treated to the lunar triple whammy during moonrise on January 31, while the show kicked off in North America from 5:51 a.m.
 ET.

-NASA predicted the best spots to watch the entire celestial show were California and western Canada.

-The super blue blood moon will not be visible in western Europe or most of Africa and South America, but CNN will be updating this story all day with pictures and video from people who were able to witness the eclipse.
+Sadly, the super blue blood moon was not visible in western Europe or most of Africa and South America, but CNN compiled the following photos photos and videos from people who were able to witness the eclipse.

-Be sure to tag your social media photos with #CNNSpace for a chance to be featured.

 Latest photos